 On top of all of this, between my third and fourth surgeries my little brother went missing.
 About two months later, pieces of him were found in the Grand River.
 No one teaches us to process such brutal loss.
 I was trying to stay alive, and now I was left wondering how I was supposed to wrap my head around the brutality of his murder and even more importantly, live without him.

 After all that I have been through, I do know this, with every piece of my being: without my yoga practice, I would not be here.
+I do not sugar coat, I do not follow anything with blind faith like my teacher Maty Ezraty.
 For 15 years before my diagnosis, I stood on my head every day, flushing a space riddled with cancer with fresh life, blood, and breath.
 Mentally, without my meditation, I don’t know that I would have found my cancer in time.
 I don’t know how I would have processed my brother’s death or the idea of my former self without the silence of meditation.
 The whole point of yoga is to heal, to bring us closer to our authentic self and be aware of what that means.
 Yoga enables us to see inside ourselves, including our ugliness, sadness, and trauma, and find a way to process this reality so that we can heal and experience joy.

-Now, with 27 years of yoga practice and teaching, my focus is just that.
-My studio, Hilltop Yoga in Lansing, Michigan, has been open 14 years, and as I approach a class to teach, I do it intuitively.
+Now, with over 3 decades of yoga practice and teaching, my focus is just that.
+My studio, Hilltop Yoga Michigan, has been open 2 decades and Chicago one.
+As I approach a class to teach, I do it intuitively.
 I do my best to get a sense of what the students need so that those walls can come down.
 I see yoga save lives every day.
 We all suffer trauma, but there is a safe way to come to terms with the challenges on our path.
 I was told I was going to die.
-I lived 14 years with my cancer (now clear) — not treating it as the enemy but understanding that my body and I are one, not fighting, but accepting in order to heal.
+I lived 16 years with my cancer (now clear) —11 surgeries now total, never treating my body as the enemy but understanding that my body and I are one, not fighting, but accepting in order to heal.